Adam (murder victim): Investigation

 Unable to find a match for Adam in databases of missing children in Britain and Europe, investigators made requests to the public for assistance.
-However, the story initially only received moderate publicity, due its proximity to the 11 September terrorist attacks in the United States.
+However, the story initially only received moderate publicity, due its proximity to the September 11 terrorist attacks in the United States.
 In the UK, coverage and interest in the case increased over the next year, and rewards were offered for information leading to the killers' conviction, or to Adam's identification.
 However, the story had not yet received much publicity in Nigeria.

 When the investigation had reached an impasse in 2002, London officials flew to Johannesburg, South Africa, where Nelson Mandela, Nobel Prize winner and former President of South Africa, made a public appeal requesting any information that might be relevant to help the police in London identify Adam.
-Mandela's appeal was broadcast all over Africa and translated into tribal languages, including Yoruba, the local language in the region that investigators linked to Adam.
+Mandela's appeal was broadcast all over Africa and translated into many languages, including Yoruba, the local language in the region that investigators linked to Adam.

 In 2003, London Metropolitan police travelled to South Africa to consult detectives and muti experts of the SAPS.
 The experts suggested that the orange shorts meant Adam was related to his killers.
 In Muti rituals, the colour red is the colour of resurrection: accordingly at least one of Adam's killers was related to him, and was trying to apologise to his soul, praying that he might rise again.

 The police subsequently travelled to Nigeria and launched a campaign to track Adam's parents.
 Despite visiting elementary schools and looking at reported missing children in the region, there was no success.